insight-platform/Savant/README.md

 # Savant

 Savant is an open-source, high-level framework for building real-time, streaming, highly efficient multimedia AI applications on the Nvidia stack.
-It makes it possible to develop the dynamic, fault-tolerant inference pipelines which utilize the best Nvidia approaches for both data center and edge accelerators with a very moderate amount of code in Python.
+It makes it possible to develop the dynamic, fault-tolerant inference pipelines which utilize the best Nvidia approaches for both data center and edge accelerators with a very moderate amount of custom code in Python.

 ## TL;DR Links